End of an era: Boeing delivers last 747 jumbo jet

 But over about the past 15 years, Boeing and its European rival Airbus have introduced more profitable and fuel-efficient wide-body planes, with only two engines to maintain instead of the 747′s four.
 The final plane is the 1,574th built by Boeing in the Puget Sound region of Washington state.

-A big crowd of current and former Boeing workers is expected for the final send-off.
+A big crowd of current and former Boeing workers was expected for the final send-off.
 The last one is being delivered to cargo carrier Atlas Air.

 “If you love this business, you’ve been dreading this moment,” said longtime aviation analyst Richard Aboulafia.
 “Nobody wants a four-engine airliner anymore, but that doesn’t erase the tremendous contribution the aircraft made to the development of the industry or its remarkable legacy.”